 Dates and tickets

-Current plans are for the exhibition to open on Friday, 20th September 2019 and end on Monday, 6th January 2020.
+The Dürer exhibition runs from Friday, 20th September 2019 to Monday, 6th January 2020.

 How to get to the Dürer exhibition

 Address: Albertinaplatz 1, 1010 Vienna